-1 Rating Scale: ++ = clearly statistically better than untreated and greater than 95% control; += statistically better than untreated and between 85 and 95% control; +/- statistically better than untreated with control between 70 and 85%; - = statistically equivalent to untreated and/or efficacy less than 70%.
+Rating Scale: ++ = clearly statistically better than untreated and greater than 95% control; += statistically better than untreated and between 85 and 95% control; +/- statistically better than untreated with control between 70 and 85%; -= statistically equivalent to untreated and/or efficacy less than 70%.

 2 Where more than one rate or application type for a product was included in the experiment and each performed statistically different, the better rating is provided in this table.

-As part of a combined study examining Acelepryn, Celero, and Safari for black vine weevil and oriental beetle control, Alm collected 500 second instar oriental beetle larvae from turf and placed 20 larvae on the surface of each pot containing yew 'Nigra' on Aug 31.Drenches of Acelepryn, Celero, and Safari were applied as preventative treatments on July 11.
+As part of a combined study examining Acelepryn, Celero, and Safari for black vine weevil and oriental beetle control, Alm collected 500 second instar oriental beetle larvae from turf and placed 20 larvae on the surface of each pot containing yew 'Nigra' on Aug 31.
+Drenches of Acelepryn, Celero, and Safari were applied as preventative treatments on Jul 11.
 See Comparative Efficacy on Black Vine Weevil (Otiorhynchus sulcatus) for the results on black vine weevil.

 Pots were destructively harvested 20 weeks after application.
-All three products did provide significant control of oriental beetle larvae (Table 54).
+All three products provided significant control of oriental beetle larvae (Table 59).

-Table 54.
+Table 59.
 Efficacy of several insecticides for Oriental Beetle grubs on Yew (Taxus media) 'Nigra', Alm, 2006.

-Treatment Rate per 100 gal ^z Mean Number Larvae per pot 20 WAT (Nov 9, 2006) ^z Acelepryn / DPX-E2Y45 (chlorantraniliprole) 6.47 fl oz 0.0 + 0.0 a Celero 16WSG (clothianidin) 1.2 oz 1.2 + 0.6 a Safari 20SG (dinotefuran) 24 oz 0.0 + 0.0 a Untreated 7.6 + 1.1 b
+Rate per Mean Number Larvae per pot

+Treatment 100 gal ^z 20 WAT (Nov 9) z

+Acelepryn / DPX-E2Y45 (chlorantraniliprole) 6.47 fl oz 0.0 + 0.0 a

+Celero 16WSG (clothianidin) 1.2 oz 1.2 + 0.6 a

+Safari 20SG (dinotefuran) 24 oz 0.0 + 0.0 a

+Untreated 7.6 + 1.1 b